-For amateur skateboarders, medium trucks are ideal unless you want to use skateboard for street or cruising.
-Low trucks are best for streets wile medium to high trucks are good choice for cruising.
+For amateur skateboarders, medium trucks are ideal unless you want to use a skateboard for street or cruising.
+Low trucks are best for roads while medium to high trucks is an excellent choice for cruising.

 Usually available in black colour, this sand-paper-like top layer is helpful in keeping your feet stuck at one place by providing you with grip.
 Depending upon how much time you are spending on the skateboard, you can also get finer grip tapes as well for your skateboard to provide you maximum grip while riding.
 They can be already attached or you can stick them yourself as well, designing them in your own style and to your liking.

 Risers perform multiple functions.
-They assist in relieving stress from the trucks that keeps the deck from cracking.
+They assist in relieving stress from the trucks that keep the deck from cracking.
 They help keep the deck safe from wheel bite that can cause the board to stop abruptly on a hard turn.
 Most commonly available risers are about 1/8″ high.
 For extra-large wheels, you will need much higher risers.
-In addition, for the wheels that are small with 52mm eight, then you do not need the risers.
+Also, for the wheels that are small with 52mm eight, then you do not need the risers.

 Nuts and screws that glue the skateboard together are vital components that you might pay attention to.
 You can get coloured nuts and bolts as well according to your liking.